Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

-Part of the exclusive Relais and Chateaux chain of international luxury hotels, Inkaterra La Casona ($440 USD double) is housed in a 16th century colonial mansion and boats just 11 bedrooms – which guarantees a blissfully tranquil stay.
+Part of the exclusive Relais and Chateaux chain of international luxury hotels, the five-star Inkaterra La Casona ($440 USD double) is housed in a 16th-century colonial mansion and boats just 11 bedrooms – which guarantees a blissfully tranquil stay.

-All are suites with freestanding bathtubs, heated floors, open fires and colourful Andean textiles to capture the rich history and culture of the city.
+All are suites with freestanding bathtubs, heated floors, open fires, and colorful Andean textiles to capture the rich history and culture of the city.

 Best boutique hotels in Cusco

-Around the Plaza de Armas and historic centre
+Around the Plaza de Armas and historic center

 - El Mercado